cjearley/database-jump/README.md

 ## Scripts

-`oldDbJump.pl` was the Perl version of the script
+`oldDbJump.pl` was the original script, written in Perl

-`dbjump.py` is the current, Python version of the script
+`dbjump.py` is the current script, written in Python

 Both would need to be adjusted for their respective programming environments.